 X-ray examinations

-X-ray examinations are used to “look through” different parts of your body.
-Different amounts of radiation are able to pass through different types of tissue, and this produces the x-ray image.
-Bones absorb almost all the radiation because they are so dense – so they appear as white or grey outlines on the x-ray image.
-Soft tissues like fat or muscles let almost all radiation pass through them – they do not appear on the x-ray image.
+X-ray examinations are especially useful for examining the skeleton, but less so for examining soft tissues.
+This is because the different types of tissue allow different amounts of radiation to pass through.
+Bones absorb almost all the radiation because they are so dense – so they appear as white or gray outlines on the x-ray image.
+Soft tissues like fat or muscles let almost all the radiation pass through – they appear as black areas on the x-ray image.

 When is this approach used?